GMAT vs GRE

 Should you take the GMAT or GRE?
-The GMAT is the gold standard for MBA admission and although it is the more challenging exam is the easier to study for with thousands of official GMAT practice questions and several well developed GMAT forums to assist you in your studies.
+The GMAT is the gold standard for MBA admission and although it is the more challenging exam the GMAT is arguably the easier to study for with thousands of official GMAT practice questions and several well developed GMAT forums to assist you on your journey.

 Most people would do well starting off with the GMAT and then, if needed, considering the GRE as a second option.
 The skills required for both tests are similar and switching over to the GRE won't require a complete overhaul.

 GMAT vs GRE Format: GRE Format = Familiar GMAT Format = Foreign